The Complete Lake Bled Guide: Everything You Need for the Perfect Trip

 These free hiking viewpoints are where the postcard shots come from.
 Ojstrica takes about 25 minutes and is the easier of the two.
 Mala Osojnica is steeper (30 minutes) but gives you the iconic overhead view of the island.

 Critical warning: these trails are short but steep, with exposed roots and no railings at the top.
 Wear proper shoes, not sandals.
 In wet weather, they become genuinely dangerous.
-Start before 7AM for the best light and to avoid sharing the viewpoints with 30 other photographers.
+Start before 7AM for the best light and to have the viewpoints to yourself rather than sharing them with 30 other photographers.

 Straža Bled

-If you're traveling with kids or just want a different perspective, the southern shore has a chairlift, summer toboggan run (7 EUR), and a zip line over the lake.
+Traveling with kids, or just after a different perspective?
+The southern shore has a chairlift, summer toboggan run (7 EUR), and a zip line over the lake.
 It's open May through October and offers panoramic views without the hiking effort.

 Food & Drink